-Below are summaries and links to significant State Supreme Court and Court of Appeals decisions that address vested rights in various land use contexts.
-The list is in chronological order.
+Below are summaries and links, listed in chronological order, to significant State Supreme Court and Court of Appeals decisions that address vested rights in various land use contexts.

 A preliminary plat application does not trigger vested rights with respect to utility connection charges.